-The Fund will continue to be managed in accordance with its investment objectives and guidelines as set out in the current provisions of the Product Disclosure Statement.
+The Fund will continue to be managed in accordance with its investment objectives and guidelines as set out in the current provisions of the Product Disclosure Statement, dated 20 October 2022.
 Future results will accordingly depend on the performance of the markets to which the Fund is exposed.